-In his new memoir, Shining Star: Braving the Elements of Earth, Wind & Fire (cowritten by Keith and Kent Zimmerman), Bailey, 63, shares some of the secrets behind the band's tremendous success, without shying away from how the demands of constant touring and recording nearly took a toll on his personal life.
+In his 2014 memoir, Shining Star: Braving the Elements of Earth, Wind & Fire (cowritten by Keith and Kent Zimmerman), Bailey, 63, shared some of the secrets behind the band's tremendous success, without shying away from how the demands of constant touring and recording nearly took a toll on his personal life.

-Q: Why did you decide to write a memoir at this point of your career?
+Q: Why did you decide to write a memoir?

 A: I really didn't decide.
 Actually, I was asked by a publishing agent — Jan Miller.
 I was touring with David Foster and Friends when she pitched the idea to me.
 She said that she knew a couple of great cowriters [the Zimmerman brothers] in Northern California that would be great.